 First, there are several levels of assurance that your certified public accountant (CPA) can use when turning your information into financial statements.
 These include the following:

 - Compilation: The accountant simply transmogrifies information without performing any analysis whatsoever.

 - Audit: Extensive analysis and verification are performed.

-Understandably, higher assurance entails increased cost, which many dentists eschew.
-Accordingly, it is unlikely that you have mandated your CPA to conduct meaningful analytical review.
+Understandably, higher assurance entails an increased cost, which many dentists eschew.
+Accordingly, it is unlikely that you have mandated your CPA to conduct a meaningful analytical review.